 Surging cybercrime will result in a similarly large number of unfilled positions over the next 5 years.

-Cybersecurity Ventures expects that a business will fall victim to a ransomware attack every 11 seconds by 2021, up from every 14 seconds in 2019.
-This makes ransomware the fastest growing type of cybercrime.
+Cybersecurity Ventures predicted that a business fell victim to a ransomware attack every 11 seconds in 2021, up from every 14 seconds in 2019.
+This makes ransomware the fastest-growing type of cybercrime.

 The frequency of ransomware attacks on governments, businesses, consumers, and devices will continue to rise over the next 5 years and reach every two seconds by 2031.